JonathanBennington/NTFSSecurity/Docs/Examples.md

     Import-Csv .\permissions.csv | Get-NTFSAccess

 All cmdlets can handle SIDs and also SamAccountNames.
-The output contains always both unless a SID is not resolvable.
+The output always contains both unless a SID is not resolvable.
-The types.ps1xml file is extending the common objects with some useful information and the format.ps1xml file formats all the output in almost the same way like the Get-ChildItem output.
+The types.ps1xml file is extending the common objects with some useful information.
+The format.ps1xml file formats all the output in the same way as the Get-ChildItem output.

-By implementing the [Process Privilege http://processprivileges.codeplex.com/] project the cmdlets can activate the required privileges for setting the ownership for example.
+By implementing the [Process Privilege http://processprivileges.codeplex.com/] project, the cmdlets can activate the required privileges for setting the ownership.

 # Add-NTFSAccess

-Adds a specific ace to the current object.
-This can be done in just one line:
+Adds a specific account to the current object:

      Get-Item .\VMWare | Add-NTFSAccess -Account Contoso\JohnD -AccessRights FullControl

 # Get-NTFSAccess

-Gives you a list of all permissions . normally you are interested not in the inherited permissions so the switch ExcludeInherited can be useful
+Gets a list of all permissions for a given directory:

+    Get-Item F:\backup | Get-NTFSAccess

+Gets a list of all non-inherited permissions for a given directory:

     Get-Item F:\backup | Get-NTFSAccess –ExcludeInherited